 Type of report the auditor issued on whether the consolidated financial statements audited were prepared in accordance with GAAP: unmodified Internal control over financial reporting: Material weakness(es) identified?
-Significant deficiency(ies) identified? yes yes X X no none reported Noncompliance material to consolidated financial statements noted? yes X no Federal and State Awards Internal control over major federal and state programs: Federal material weakness(es) identified?
+Significant deficiency(ies) identified? yes yes X X no none reported Noncompliance material to consolidated financial statements noted? yes Х no Federal and State Awards Internal control over major federal and state programs: Federal material weakness(es) identified?
 State material weakness(es) identified?
 Federal significant deficiency(ies) identified?
-State significant deficiency(ies) identified? yes yes yes yes X X X X no no none reported none reported Type of auditors' report issued on compliance for major federal and state programs: unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? yes X no Identification of major federal programs: Assistance Listing Number Name of Fed eral Progr ram or Cluste er 16.575 Crime Victim Assistance • Identification of major state programs: Assistance Listing / State ID Number Name of State Program or Cluster 16.575 Crime Victim Assistance • Dollar threshold used to distinguish between federal type A and type B programs \$750,000 Dollar threshold used to distinguish between state type A and type B programs \$250,000 Auditee qualified as low-risk auditee?
+State significant deficiency(ies) identified? yes - yes - yes - yes - X X X no no none reported none reported Type of auditors' report issued on compliance for major federal and state programs: unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? yes X no Identification of major federal programs: Assistance Listing Number Name of Fed eral Progra am or Cluste r 16.575 Crime Victim Assistance Identification of major state programs: Assistance Listing / State ID Number Name of State Program or Cluster 16.575 21.027 Crime Victim Assistance Covid-19, American Rescue Plan Act Dollar threshold used to distinguish between federal type A and type B programs \$750,000 Dollar threshold used to distinguish between state type A and type B programs \$250,000 Auditee qualified as low-risk auditee?
 X yes no

-Sojourner Family Peace Center, Inc. Schedule of Findings and Questioned Costs Year Ended September 30, 2022 Section II: Financial Statement Findings There were no findings.
+Sojourner Family Peace Center, Inc. Schedule of Findings and Questioned Costs Year Ended September 30, 2023 Section II: Financial Statement Findings There were no findings.
 Section III: Federal and State Award Findings and Questioned Costs There were no findings or questioned costs.
-Section IV: Other Issues Does the auditors' report or the notes to the consolidated financial statements include disclosure with regard to substantial doubt as to the auditee's ability to continue as a going concern? yes Does the audit report show audit issues (i.e. material noncompliance, non-material non-compliance, questioned costs, material weaknesses, significant deficiencies, management letter comment, excess revenue or excess reserve) related to grants/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidelines: Department of Children and Families no Department of Justice no Was a management letter or other document conveying audit comments issued as a result of this audit?
+Section IV: Other Issues Does the auditors' report or the notes to the consolidated financial statements include disclosure with regard to substantial doubt as to the auditee's ability to continue as a going concern? yes Does the audit report show audit issues (i.e. material noncompliance, non-material non-compliance, questioned costs, material weaknesses, significant deficiencies, management letter comment, excess revenue or excess reserve) related to grants/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidelines: Department of Children and Families no yes Department of Justice no Was a management letter or other document conveying audit comments issued as a result of this audit?